Search our Site:

 New Renewable Energy

-In spring 2002, the Manitoba government established a new agency responsible for the development of alternative energy options.
-This agency will be responsible for both renewable energy like hydro, and the new renewables such as wind, solar, ethanol, geothermal, etc.
+In spring 2002, the Manitoba government established an agency responsible for the development of alternative energy options.
+This agency is responsible for both renewable energy like hydro, and new renewables such as wind, solar, ethanol, geothermal, etc.

-Visit the Manitoba Government's Energy Development Initiative web site
+Visit Manitoba Government's Energy Development Initiative web site

 Energy Conservation

 Conservation is an often overlooked but very important source of alternative energy.
-The modest Manitoba Hydro Power Smart Program, has not realized the full potential of demand side management (DSM) opportunities.
-The Manitoba government and Manitoba Hydro have not yet invested sufficiently in energy conservation.
+The Manitoba Hydro Power Smart Program, has not realized the full potential of demand side management (DSM) opportunities.

 Visit Manitoba Hydro's PowerSmart pages